 - Memory: This activity also uses two copies of a word list from one of the links below.
 Cut the pictures apart, and tape them to playing cards if you wish to make them sturdier.
 Arrange the cards face-down on the floor or table.
 Take turns flipping over two cards and labeling the picture on each card.
 If the pictures match, collect them.
 If they do not, turn them back over.
 Continue playing until all matches are found.
 Be sure to monitor your child’s speech sound production when he is using the names of the items in the pictures, and have him repeat the word if he produces the sound in error.

 - Board Games: Just about any turn-taking game can be made into a speech activity – Candy Land, Chutes and Ladders, Connect 4, Jenga, Tic-Tac-Toe, Checkers, etc. Using pictures or word lists from the links below, have the child label 1-3 pictures before he takes his turn.
 If the game uses cards, a good way to keep control of the game is to hold the cards in your hand, and give the child the card once he has labeled the picture correctly for his turn.
+While physical slot machines had been legal only in state-sanctioned casinos, by 2013 some local governments within the state of Illinois had allowed bars and restaurants within their jurisdictions to offer slot machines and other onlineslots to their patrons.

 - Hidden Speech Pictures: Print out pictures with the child’s speech sounds from one of the links below.
 If your child is a reader, you may choose to write the words on index cards instead.
 While the child isn’t looking, hide the pictures/cards around your home.
 Then, tell the child how many pictures you hid, and have him search for them.
 Each time he finds a picture, have him say the name of the item in the picture 3-5 times.
 Continue until all pictures are found.